-For most of its history, the Hotel Harrington was a private residence for two families – the Harrington family and the Plastow family.
+For most of its history, the Hotel Harrington was a private residence for two families.
 The home was converted into a five-room, Harrington House Bed and Breakfast in 2009.
 In 2012, the entire operation was modernized and expanded into a 14 room hotel.
 The hotel draws its name from the original Harrington family that designed, built and lived in the original house for over 50 years.

 In the 1920’s, James S.and his son Maurice James Harrington planned the house for the family’s main residence.
 The home was purposely located next door to the Harrington & Company dairy plant which the father-son team, owned and operated in Dushore.
 At one time the Harrington’s milk and ice cream plant in Dushore was the largest single employer in Sullivan County and thus, an essential factor in the welfare of Sullivan County.